 & Tornado Alley

-Although this plain was the core area of Manchu territory, the Manchus historically controlled a portion of northern Korea and the coastal area where the Russian city of Vladivostok (eastern fortress) is now located.
-Manchuria also included the Liao Peninsula which partially encloses the Gulf of Chihli.
+Although this plain was the core area of Manchu territory, the Manchus historical contolled a portion of northern Korea and the coastal area where the Russian city of Vladivostok (eastern fortress) is located.
+Manchuria also included the Liao Peninsula which partial encloses the Gulf of Chihli.

-The area which was the core area of Manchuria is now three provinces (Liaoning, Kirin and Heileongjiang) of the People's Republic of China.
+The area which was the core area of Manchuria is now three provinces of the Peopple's Republic of China.
 It is now called the Northeast (Beidong).

 A bit of ethnic history is now necessary for following the economic history of the area.
-In very ancient times (1000 BCE) the region was occupied by the Tung-hu tribes.
+In very ancient times (1000 BCE) the region was occupied by the Tung-hu tribe.
 When the Chinese Empire was established c.
 221 BCE it extended its influence into Manchuria.
 This Chinese Imperial influence continued up until about 900 AD.
 In 907 the Khitan tribe gained control of the area, but in 1115 AD another tribe, the Juchens, wrested control from the Khitans and became the dominant tribe in the area.
-Later with the rise of Temudjin (Genghis Khan: Great Leader) in 1234 the Juchens lost control to the Mongols.
+Later with the rise of Temudjin (Genghis Khan) in the 1200's the Juchens lost control to the Mongols in 1234.